Research

-The CRELS program encompasses the following three collaborative, multidisciplinary research projects that aim to discover and analyze potential interventions that will reduce inequalities resulting from the criminal justice system:
+The CRELS program encompasses the following collaborative, multidisciplinary research projects that aim to discover and analyze potential interventions that will reduce inequalities resulting from the criminal justice system:

 California Law Enforcement Accountability Network (CLEAN)